Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 background execution limits.
 We continuously improve this with adaptive retry logic.

-That phone uses normal server messaging.
+That phone uses the internet bridge path.
 It won't participate in mesh

 networking.
 Other nearby devices with Bluetooth can still mesh with each other.